Andrew Digby: Kākāpō recovery project

-Kakapo Recovery is a project of the New Zealand Department of Conservation utilising the skills of scientists, rangers and volunteers to protect and boost the numbers of the endangered Kakapo, a flightless parrot.
+Kākāpō Recovery is a project of the New Zealand Department of Conservation utilising the skills of scientists, rangers and volunteers to protect and boost the numbers of the endangered kākāpō, a flightless parrot.
 From only 18 individuals in the 1970s, the project's breeding and research program has boosted numbers to a population of 209 adults living on a predator-free islands (2020).
 Since February 2016, surviving kākāpō are kept on three predator-free islands, Whenua Hou/Codfish, Anchor and Hauturu-o-Toi/Little Barrier islands, where they are closely monitored.
 In 2016, a record 47 chicks hatched and 33 were fledged.
-Digby promoted the idea to crowd fund a project to sequence the genome of every living adult kakapo as well as the genomes of 55 long-dead museum specimens from around the world.
+Digby promoted the idea to crowd fund a project to sequence the genome of every living adult kākāpō as well as the genomes of 55 long-dead museum specimens from around the world.
 This would be the first time genomes will be sequenced for an entire species population and will allow the breeding program to be refined and improved.